Spring is on the way

 This month sees the launch of our Twitter Book Club.
-The first meeting will take place on the 26th of February between 7 and 8pm.
+The first meeting will take place on the 26 February between 7 and 8pm.
 We will be discussing one of my favourite books, Three Things About Elsie by Joanna Cannon, best-selling author and psychiatrist.
 The book tells the story of 84-year-old Florence who has fallen in her flat at Cherry Tree Home for the Elderly.
 As she waits to be rescued, she considers the charming new resident who looks exactly like a man she once knew – a man who died sixty years ago.
 His arrival stirs distant memories and lying on the floor Florence considers a terrible secret from her past and wonders if it is about to come to light...

 Thinking of books, we are still looking for audits for the next edition of the very popular College book “101 Recipes for Audit”.
 Please send details of any audits you would like to have included in the book with the aim of sharing practical advice for carrying out audits across a range of settings and services.

 February also saw the launch of the Health Education England’s NHS Staff and Learners' Mental Wellbeing Report.
 I sat on the commission that oversaw this piece of work which had a strong input from psychiatrists.
 It was a fascinating and at times harrowing experience.
 We heard from staff working in the NHS whose health has been negatively affected by experiences at work and from several families bereaved by the death of a loved one who ended their life while in the employment of the NHS.